Valocop/auto-claude/README.md

 - **Insights** - Chat interface for exploring your codebase
 - **Ideation** - Discover improvements, performance issues, and vulnerabilities
 - **Changelog** - Generate release notes from completed tasks
+- **Human Input** - Agents pause and ask questions when clarification is needed

 ---